KhaingKhant/Employee-Registration-System/README.md

 A simple employee registration system built with InterSystems IRIS.
 This system manages employee information with support for Japanese character input validation.

+> **Note**: `src/mac/EMP.mac` is the main program file.
+Other files in the repository are deprecated and maintained only for reference.

 ## Features

 - Employee registration with validation